zeynepCankara/simple-file-system/README.txt

 Contents:
 - simplefs.c
 - simplefs.h
+- Makefile
 - test.c (contains the experiments for the tests)
-- Makefile
 - report.pdf (contains experimental results)

 How to Run:
 - cd to the project directory.
 - compilation and linking done by:
 $ make

-- In order to recompile:
+- Recompile:
 $ make clean
 $ make